Learning Transferable Visual Models From Natural Language Supervision

 The temperature in (2) controls how sharp the softmax is.
 Dividing the similarities by a small spreads them far apart before the exponential, so the softmax becomes confident and spiky; a large squashes them together and the distribution flattens toward uniform.
 Equivalently, CLIP multiplies the similarities by a scale , which the code stores in log space as logit_scale so it is always positive:

-The surprise is that is not a hyper-parameter you tune.
+Note that is not a hyper-parameter you tune.
 It is a single learned scalar, optimized by gradient descent like any weight.
 The code initializes it to log(1 / 0.07), so at the start and the scale .
-Left unchecked, the model would happily drive the scale toward infinity (an infinitely confident softmax), so CLIP clamps it: is not allowed above , which means .
+Left unchecked, gradient descent pushes the scale toward infinity (an infinitely confident softmax), so CLIP clamps it: is not allowed above , which means .
 The authors found that clamp necessary to keep training stable.

 One batch, with shapes

-Let me make the abstract grid concrete with one training step of a ViT-B/32 CLIP.
+Let me make the abstract grid concrete with one training step of a ViT-B/32 CLIP (ViT = Vision Transformer; "B" = the base size, "/32" = 32x32-pixel image patches).
 The shared embedding dimension is .
 The batch is large on purpose: CLIP uses pairs at once, because a bigger batch means more negatives per image, which makes the contrastive task harder and the signal richer.
+(A batch this large only fits because the similarity grid is sharded across GPUs, as the code note below explains.)

 - Encode the batch.
 Images go through the ViT to , captions through the text Transformer to .